cypress-io/cypress/docs/source/api/commands/click.md

 **Hover and clicking hidden elements**

 {% note info %}
-{% url 'Check out our example recipe on testing hover and working with hidden elements.' https://github.com/cypress-io/cypress-example-recipes/blob/master/cypress/integration/hover_hidden_elements_spec.js %}
+{% url 'Check out our example recipe on testing hover and working with hidden elements.' testing-the-dom %}
 {% endnote %}

 **Click all buttons found on the page**